 Almost every single bride will need to have some form of alterations done on their wedding dress.
 So it's good to be prepared for it.

 Wedding Dress Alterations Tips

-Book all your fittings in advance
+Book all your bridal fittings in advance

 Book your fittings with your seamstress in advance, don’t leave it until a week or two before your wedding.
-Weddings are seasonal, so seamstresses get very busy.
-You should book your first fitting at least 8-10 weeks before your wedding, it is a gradual process and will take a few fittings to find the perfect, finished look.
+Weddings are seasonal, so seamstresses get very busy during peak times.
+You should book your first fitting for least 8-10 weeks before your wedding, as it's a gradual process that'll take a few fittings to find the perfect, finished look.

 Bring your wedding underwear to every fitting

 You’ve probably already been told to bring the same size heels as you'll wear on the big day to your dress fitting.
 But you may not know it’s also a good idea to wear your bridal lingerie/underwear, or at least the underwear you intend to wear during the day.

 If you are going to wear a bra, buy a nude strapless bra that you don't mind getting cut up and stitched into your dress.
 Shape-wear, is also a viable option, and if being worn, should be brought.
 In fact, it’s a rarity to see a bride without shapewear these days.
 As they can add a very smooth line to the finish of your dress.

 Ignore the length of your dress (at first)